A Survey of Reinforcement Learning For Economics: Reinforcement Learning Algorithms

 where $G_t = \sum_{k=0}^{T-t} \gamma^k r_{t+k+1}$ is the discounted return from time $t$.
 The log-derivative trick allows the gradient to be estimated from sampled trajectories without differentiating through the environment dynamics.

 Consider a robot arm that must apply a continuous torque $a \in \mathbb{R}$ to reach a target angle.
 Q-learning requires computing $\max_a Q(s,a)$ at every update, which becomes a nested optimization problem \footnote{In continuous action spaces, $\max_a Q(s,a)$ has no closed-form solution in general and must be solved numerically at every Bellman update.
 Discretizing a $d$-dimensional action space on a grid of $m$ points per dimension costs $O(m^d)$ evaluations per update step.} when the action space is continuous.
 A policy gradient method sidesteps the issue.
-Parameterize the policy as a Gaussian $\pi_\theta(a|s) = \mathcal{N}(\mu_\theta(s),\, \sigma_\theta^2(s))$,\footnote{The Gaussian distribution $\mathcal{N}(\mu, \sigma^2)$ has density $(2\pi\sigma^2)^{2}\exp(-(a-\mu)^2/2\sigma^2)$.
+Parameterize the policy as a Gaussian $\pi_\theta(a|s) = \mathcal{N}(\mu_\theta(s),\, \sigma_\theta^2(s))$,\footnote{The Gaussian distribution $\mathcal{N}(\mu, \sigma^2)$ has density $(2\pi\sigma^2)^{-1/2}\exp(-(a-\mu)^2/2\sigma^2)$.
 Here $\mu_\theta(s)$ and $\sigma_\theta(s)$ are neural network outputs parameterizing the policy mean and standard deviation.} sample an action, observe the return, and update $\theta$ by REINFORCE.
-Virtually all continuous-control results in reinforcement learning descend from the policy gradient framework for this reason.
+Continuous-control methods in reinforcement learning are largely built on this policy gradient framework.